aaaidan/TetraSolver/README.md

         leftovers: [ 'stick' ]

 ## But why!?
 I wrote this because I thought it would be faster and more fun than actually solving the mandatory puzzles in that game that time.
-One of those predictions came true.
+At least one of those predictions came true.